UglyWillDuckling/diamond-mine/Emerald/emerald/work/calls/CRM/architecture/Architecture meet 2025-03-07.md

 ## [[okta authentication on LUQA]]

-will be option 3, on [[okta]] only auth, the rest of the data in our db.
+will be option 3, on [[Okta]] only auth, the rest of the data in our db.
 ## [[Cypress testing suite|Cypress]] for testing

 responsible: [[Ivan Culina]]